Workshop Sign-Up How To

 Creating a Login

-If you are logging in with an account that you created for a previous event- click “log in” and insert your info.
+If you are logging in with an account that you created for a previous event – simply click “Log In” and insert your info.

-Under the main picture you will find three categories: Schedule, Workshop leaders, and Attendees.
+You will find three tabs on the Sched event site: Schedule, Workshop leaders, and Attendees.

 Schedule: you can use this button to explore the schedule in four different ways.
 Simple view will allow you to see the entire schedule.
 Expanded view shows all of the workshops with their descriptions and workshop leader bios.
 Grid view depicts all of the workshops in a chart/grid.
 This is a more visual way to look at the schedule.
 Venue view shows all of the workshops by their locations.